qua-platform/py-qua-tools/qualang_tools/video_mode/README.md

 ```
 ## Outside the QUA program
 The ```VideoMode``` class has only one ```execute```method to be called outside the QUA program scope, which is a simple wrapper of ```qm.execute()``` method.
-It will start the video mode execution by creating a new thread doing a continuous query of input parameters from the user, while the program is executed and possible live data plotting is on.
+It will start the video mode execution by creating a new thread that takes control of the console by doing a continuous query of input parameters from the user, while the QUA program is running in the background and possible live data plotting is done in the main script.
-Note that the QUA program runs in the background and the user can still interact with the Python environment while the program is running.
+This new thread releases access of the console to the user once  ```stop``` is typed in the console.

 ## Example
 Let us consider the following example where we want to update dynamically the amplitude and phase of a pulse.